Percy Baker (cricketer): Cricket career

 Baker played club cricket for Beckenham alongside his brothers Alfred and Herbert.
 He established a reputation as an "aggressive, hard-driving batsman" in club cricket, and on the strength of his form for Beckenham made his debut for Kent against Essex at Mote Park in Maidstone in May 1900.
 He played 18 times for the county during the 1900 season and 19 times the following year in a Kent team which was described as "a very strong batting side".
 His 738 runs in 1900 was third highest in the side, beaten only by Jack Mason and Cuthbert Burnup and included a score of 130 runs made against Nottinghamshire in under three hours.

 Baker was described in his Wisden obituary as playing some "brilliant, forceful innings" using "powerful driving" to score runs, and he scored 850 runs in 1901, with another century.
 His professional life began to take more of this time and he made only four appearances in 1902, playing his final first-class match for Kent against Yorkshire at Bradford in May 1902.
 Baker scored 1,600 runs for the county, including two centuries, and was awarded his county cap in 1900.

 War service

-Baker was 40 at the outbreak of World War I and was not eligible to serve until the age of conscription was raised to 51 in 1918.
-He enlisted in the Essex Regiment in April 1918, serving in the 18th Battalion, a Home Service Battalion in a garrison role at Great Yarmouth.
-In December 1918 he was transferred to the Royal Army Service Corps, serving as a driver in the Motor Transport Depot at Sydenham in Kent.
+Baker was 40 at the outbreak of World War I in August 1914 and was not eligible to serve until the age of conscription was raised to 51 in 1918.
+He enlisted in the Essex Regiment in April 1918, serving in the 18th Battalion of the regiment, a home service battalion in a garrison role at Great Yarmouth.
+In December 1918, a few weeks after the armistice with Germany which ended the war, he was transferred to the Royal Army Service Corps (RASC), serving as a driver in the Motor Transport Depot at Sydenham in Kent.
 He was demobilised in March 1919.